expo/expo/docs/pages/guides/config-plugins.md

 }
 ```

-By re-running `expo prebuild -p` (`eas build -p android`, or `expo run:ios`) the user can now see the changes, safely applied in their managed project!
+By re-running `npx expo prebuild -p` (`eas build -p android`, or `npx expo run:ios`) the user can now see the changes, safely applied in their managed project!

 As you can see from the example, we rely heavily on application code (expo-modules-core) to interact with application code (the native project).
 This ensures that our config plugins are safe and reliable, hopefully for a very long time!